Click-baiting I am not, but the books listed here have the potential to change your life. Fact.

 Though my reading habit began when I sought to self-help amidst much life pain several years ago, many of the books I now read are part of a consistent and deliberate practice to upgrade my thought life and for the purpose of better understanding others.

-Should you be familiar with previous posts here on A Place Within, you might expect that many of these are a deep-dive.
+Should you be familiar with previous posts here, you might expect that many of these are a deep-dive.
 Books I gravitate towards are not usually light, fanciful reading, quite frankly because I’m committed to helping people who genuinely want change, not those who after for a fridge-magnet hit.

 If you are looking for fictional reads, then this post isn’t what you’re looking for, however; if you’re on the scout for books for the purpose of personal growth, I’m certain you’ll find at least one.
 Happy Reading!